xdmushui/partner-center-sdk/develop/get-licenses-usage-information.md

 ---
-title: Get licenses usage information description:How to get licenses usage information at the workload level for Office and Dynamics. ms.date: 10/25/2018 ms.localizationpriority: medium
+title: Get licenses usage information
+description: How to get licenses usage information at the workload level for Office and Dynamics. ms.date: 10/25/2018 ms.localizationpriority: medium
 ---